Last Updated on

 If I’ve managed to pique your interest and you’d like to find out more, I’ve got a whole load of information to help you find out more.

-With many thanks to Discover America, the Historic Hotels of America and to Kentucky Tourism for hosting this part of trip.
+With many thanks to Discover America, the Historic Hotels of America and to Kentucky Tourism for hosting this part of the trip.
 I loved my introduction to Bourbon, discovering more about the fascinating heritage of Kentucky.